syncfusion-content/xamarin-docs/Xamarin/SfChart/working-with-data.md

 ## Custom object

-Another way is assigning a collection of custom objects to the `ItemsSource` property.
-In this case, you should set the `XBindingPath` and `YBindingPath` properties of chart series with the property names of the custom object, which contains the x-value/category and y-value, respectively.
+Another way is by assigning a collection of custom objects to the `ItemsSource` property.
+In this case, you should set the `XBindingPath` and `YBindingPath` properties of chart series with the property names of the custom objects, which contain the x-value/category and y-value respectively.

 N> While using custom objects, `XBindingPath` property is required for all types of chart series.
-You should set the `YBindingPath` property only for the `XYDataSeries` types, which need single y-value for a data point, e.g., Line, Spline, Column, Bar, Pie, etc. For bubble series type, you should set both `YBindingPath` and `Size` properties since it requires two y-values to plot a single bubble data point.
-In financial series types such as Candle and HiLoOpenClose, you should set the `High`, `Low`, `Open`, and `Close` properties with the property names of a custom object, which contains respective values since the chart types require four y-values for a single data point.
+You should set the `YBindingPath` property only for the `XYDataSeries` types, which need single y-value for a data point, e.g., line, spline, column, bar, pie, etc. For the bubble series type, you should set both the `YBindingPath` and `Size` properties since it requires two y-values to plot a single bubble data point.
+In financial series types such as candle and HiLoOpenClose, you should set the `High`, `Low`, `Open`, and `Close` properties to have the names of custom objects.
+These objects should contain their own values, since the chart types require four y-values for a single data point.

 {% highlight c# %}
 [C#]